OnePlus 6T specs

 Battery Score Estimate: 3,563

 As you can see from the nearby boxout, the OnePlus 6T also returned very strong GeekBench 4 benchmark scores.
-These scores are right up there with the best flagships going, and the OnePlus 6T beats many of 2018's big-name phones here, including the Samsung Galaxy S9 and Google Pixel 3 XL.
+These scores are right up there with the best flagships going, and the OnePlus 6T beats many of the big-name phones here, including the Samsung Galaxy S9 and Google Pixel 3 XL.

 However, it should be noted that the OnePlus 6T was still beaten here in both single-core and multi-core performance by the Kirin 980-powered Huawei Mate 20 Pro, which posted single-core and multi-core scores of 3,290 and 9,714 to the 6T's 2,414 and 8,997.